 We’ve spent less than 24 hours in the warm embrace of the B&B but it has felt like a heavenly, restful break in the country.

-As is always the joy of a staycation, it’s a stress-free, traffic-free, easy-like-Sunday-morning 20 minute drive and we’re home.
+As is always the way with a staycation, it’s a stress-free, traffic-free, easy-like-Sunday-morning 20-minute drive and we’re home.

-Coastal Chic Tip: The B&B offers lots of great value packages including dinner at Terrigal’s L’isle de France restaurant and in-room massages.
+Coastal Chic Tip: The B&B offers lots of great value winter deals and dining packages.